Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Results

-To better understand the divergence of the nonparametric from the linear IV results, we first rule out that those differences arise from our sample composition relative to \citet{taubman2014medicaid}.
-The linear IV estimates in Table \ref{tab:main.base} confirm that we closely replicate \citeapos{taubman2014medicaid} main findings, with minor differences in magnitude plausibly due to rounding and the top-coding in the public-use Oregon data files.
+Table \ref{tab:main.base} presents the nonparametric and linear IV estimates of Medicaid's effect on all measures of ED utilization.
+The linear IV estimates confirm that we closely replicate \citeapos{taubman2014medicaid} main findings, with minor differences in magnitude plausibly due to rounding and the top-coding in the public-use Oregon data files.
 The fact that we replicate their findings is not surprising given the negligible difference between our samples when we restrict the sample to observations with non-missing pre-lottery utilization.\footnote{In their online appendix, \citet{taubman2014medicaid} note using ``a missing indicator to handle the small number of missing prerandomization observations.''} Therefore, we are confident that our linear IV results are practically the same as those in \citet{taubman2014medicaid} and serve as a useful baseline for comparing our nonparametric results.

-Eliminating sample composition issues, the difference between nonparametric and linear IV results on the extensive margin is likely due to at least two reasons.
-First, the general random forests directly target and discover substantial treatment effect heterogeneity, as shown above.
-In the presence of such meaningful heterogeneity, leveraging the individualized treatment effects (some of which suggest negative or zero effects) to estimate the mean effect is likely to yield different average impacts compared to the linear IV method.
-Second, we use a nonparametric estimator that can better handle the functional form of the dependent variable.
-The linear IV estimator might yield poor approximations of the average partial effect of an endogenous right-hand-side variable in binary choice models \cite{wooldridge2010econometric,lewbel2012comparing}.

-Overall, our nonparametric estimates suggest that Medicaid increased ED use on average, albeit the extensive margin effects are weaker than indicated by the linear method.
-The heterogeneous Medicaid effects and the divergence in the average results suggest that particular groups of people drive ED usage.
-The following section investigates the risk factors associated with significant changes in ED usage by examining treatment effects for selected subgroups.
+Except for some differences in magnitudes in a few cases of the binary outcomes, the nonparametric LATE estimates are qualitatively the same as those based on the linear IV method.
+On the extensive margin, the nonparametric method appears slightly inefficient (higher standard errors), but there is no difference in statistical significance between the estimates from the two methods.
+On the intensive margin, the nonparametric estimates more closely align with the linear method.
+Overall, our nonparametric estimates of the average effect comport with previous studies that Medicaid increased ED use while allowing us to explore heterogeneity at a more granular level.